VPN vs proxy: what's the difference and which should you get?

 As a discrete program on your device, a VPN reroutes absolutely all your Internet traffic through its own servers, and away from your ISP’s.
 This means that as well as your regular browsing, your torrent client, standalone messaging apps like Slack and streaming apps like Spotify will also be rerouted.

-The biggest difference, though, is the fact that VPNs encrypt your data.
-While standards have risen in recent years, and the encrypted HTTPS is now used almost everywhere, there are still some risks – especially when using public Wi-Fi networks.
+The most important difference, though, is the fact that VPNs encrypt your data.
+While standards have risen in recent years, and the encrypted HTTPS is now used almost everywhere, there are still risks – especially when using public Wi-Fi networks.

-With a VPN active, your information is sent through a ‘tunnel’.
-Essentially, this means that whatever you’re doing is hidden from view, and even if it’s intercepted, it’ll be totally useless.
+With a VPN active, your information is sent through a "tunnel".
+Essentially, this means that whatever you’re doing is hidden from view, and even if it’s intercepted, it’ll be totally unreadable because it's encrypted.

 While proxies may offer a number of different locations, a good VPN will almost always have a better selection.
-Some providers like our top-rated service ExpressVPN offer thousands of servers – all of which are super fast and reliable.
+Some providers like NordVPN, ExpressVPN and Surfshark offer thousands of servers – all of which are super fast and reliable.

 Finally, a hugely popular VPN use is to unblock streaming sites.
 With Netflix, for example, you can use a streaming VPN to change your location and watch content that’s exclusive to other countries.
-Not all VPNs can do this, but picking one that can could make your evening binge watch a lot more interesting.
+Not all VPNs can do this, but picking one that can might make your evening binge-watch a lot more interesting.

 VPN on an iPhone